freenas/freenas-docs/userguide/services.rst

     :menuselection:`Services --> FTP`
     with these attributes:

-    * :guilabel:`Path`: browse to the parent volume containing the datasets
+    * :guilabel:`Path`: browse to the parent pool containing the datasets

     * make sure the boxes for :guilabel:`Allow Anonymous Login` and